hal00alex/Drone_Test/README.md

-# Drone_Test
+# Drone_Test Contains
-Senior Design Testing Code
 # Contains
-- Drone Test Drive
-- Ultrasonic Sensing Test
+- Drone Loop which is GPS coordinates for a circle in the ball room
+- Demo is for MidSemster Demo of Graph from SQL displayed in Javascript
-- Web App Test
+- Web App Test is 1st semster Demo